Clojure-lsp

 - Starting clojure-lsp

-The download option here will download the configured clojure-lsp version regardless if it is already installed or not.
+Note that the download command will download the configured clojure-lsp version regardless if it is already installed or not.
 This can be useful when some earlier download has failed resulting in that clojure-lsp can't be started.
 NB: It will not download anything if calva.clojureLspPath

 is set to something non-blank.